-VT Fresh is a nutrition education program that aims to increase access and improve availability of fruits and vegetables at community food shelves.
-The program model combines research and evidence based approaches to:
+VT Fresh is a nutrition education program that increases access to and improves the availability of fruits and vegetables at food shelves.

-VT Fresh is inspired by research on nutrition intervention programs based out of supermarkets and corner stores which have found that modifying the food environment can have a large impact on food related behaviors.
-VT Fresh incorporates additional research including strategies for improving the food environment with displays, promotions and messaging tools that help make it easier for people to make fruit and vegetable consumption decisions that support long term health.
+VT Fresh is inspired by research on nutrition intervention programs which have found that modifying the food environment can have a large impact on food-related behaviors.
+VT Fresh incorporates additional strategies for improving the food environment with displays, promotions and messaging tools that help make it easier for clients to choose fruits and vegetables.

-In 2014, the program was developed and piloted in partnership with 11 food shelves.
-The following was accomplished:
+In 2014, the program was piloted in partnership with eleven food shelves.
+VT Fresh accomplished:

 - 119 cooking demos